 The Iowa ABLE Savings Plan Trust was created in 2015 to assist individuals with tax-advantaged savings for qualifying disability-related expenses without jeopardizing federal means-tested benefits.
 In order to create a program with the scale to attract high quality service providers and offer economical services, Iowa joined with six other states.
 In January of 2016, the states entered into the ABLE Interstate Agreement ("Interstate Agreement").
 Each participating state is referred to as a "Member State" of the National ABLE Alliance (the "Alliance").
 An amendment to the Interstate Agreement is executed when a new state joins the Alliance.
-As of June 30, 2020, the Alliance consisted of the following sixteen states: Alaska, Arkansas, Colorado, Delaware, Illinois, Indiana, Iowa, Kansas, Minnesota, Mississippi, Montana, Nevada, New Jersey, North Carolina, Pennsylvania and Rhode Island; and the District of Columbia.
+As of June 30, 2024, the Alliance consisted of the following eighteen states: Alaska, Arkansas, Connecticut, Delaware, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Mississippi, Montana, Nevada, New Hampshire New Jersey, North Carolina, Pennsylvania, Rhode Island and the District of Columbia.

 The Interstate Agreement directed the State of Illinois to procure a vendor to provide investment and recordkeeping services for the Alliance.
-The Member States worked together to craft an RFP which was issued by the State of Illinois in the spring of 2016.
+The Member States worked together to craft an RFP which was issued by the State of Illinois in the Spring of 2016.
 All Member States, at the time of the RFP, evaluated and scored the proposals and selected Ascensus College Savings Recordkeeping Services LLC ("Ascensus") as the Program Manager in the fall of 2016.
 The State of Illinois negotiated a Master Agreement with Ascensus, which had input from, and was approved by, the Alliance.
 Each Member State then negotiated an individual Implementing Agreement with Ascensus under the Master Agreement.
+In 2021, as the Agreement with Ascensus was approaching the end of the initial term, the Alliance underwent an RFP process for a Program Manager.
+On June 29, 2022, the Alliance signed a new Agreement with Ascensus, who remains the Program Manager.